2i2c-org/2i2c-org.github.io/content/posts/2021/q3-update/index.md

 The 2i2c team has also been **improving our team planning and coordination processes**, so that we can more effectively execute on our mission.
 As a distributed team, we have the challenge of building processes for team communication, coordination, and planning that are distributed and asynchronous.
 If you're curious, you can learn more about our coordination processes in [our Team Compass](https://team-compass.2i2c.org/en/latest/practices/development.html).

 We have **improved our organization-wide documentation** in order to make it easier to navigate between 2i2c's various sources of information.
 We hope that this provides more transparency into what 2i2c is up to and how it is structured, and that it allows us to build more connections between our projects and the broader community.
 Check out the new documentation landing site at [docs.2i2c.org](https://docs.2i2c.org).

-### Open source support

-Much of the work above was done in collaboration with upstream open source communities.
-Three key open source communities that we interact with are the Jupyter, JupyterHub, and Executable Books ecosystems.
-Over the last quarter, in these communities, 2i2c team members have:

-- Opened XXX pull-requests
-- Merged XXX pull-requests
-- Made XXX comments

 ## What's next